ChaebinIm/MFE_course_Advanced_finance_time_series_analysis_2020/README.md

 ### 5. Final

 ###### I think you can easily know that these are the homeworks and final exam of this lecture.
 Yeah, It's right.
-###### In each contents, you can easily find that there is a word file that is the definition of the homework(or exam), and there is a jupyter jupyter notebook file(.ipynb) or matlab file(.m) as an answer of the problem.
+###### In each contents, you can easily find that there is a word file that is the definition of the homework(or exam), and there is a jupyter notebook file(.ipynb) or matlab file(.m) as an answer of the problem.
 You can refer it easily.